mapbender/mapbender-documentation/en/quickstart.rst

 #.
 You get an overview on the Sources that are loaded in your Mapbender.

 #.
-Type (f.e WMS), Title, Description offer first information about the services.
+Type (e.g. WMS), Title, Description offer first information about the services.

 #.
-On click on the button |mapbender-button-show| ``View-Button`` you get further information about the source.
+On click on the button |mapbender-button-show| ``View-Button``, you get further information about the source.

 #.
-With the button |mapbender-button-delete| ``Delete-Button`` you can delete the source from your repository.
+With the button |mapbender-button-delete| ``Delete-Button``, you can delete the source from your repository.

 Loading Web Map Services
 ================================================================================
 You can load OGC Web Map Services (WMS) to your application.
-Mapbender supports Version 1.1.1 and 1.3.0.
+Mapbender supports version 1.1.1 and 1.3.0.

 A WMS returns an XML-file when the getCapabilities document is requested.
-This information is parsed by Mapbender and Mapbender gets all the necessary information about the service from this XML
+This information is parsed by Mapbender and Mapbender gets all the necessary information about the service from this XML.

 .. tip:: You should first check the Capabilities document in your browser before you try to load it with Mapbender